-Volume Retention = <time-period-specification> The Volume Retention record defines the length of time that Bacula will guarantee that the Volume is not reused counting from the time the last job stored on the Volume terminated, providing that all the File records on the Volume have not been pruned.
-A key point is that this time period is not even considered as long at the Volume remains appendable.
-The Volume Retention period count down begins only when the Append status has been changed to some othe status (Full, Used, Purged, ...).
+Volume Retention = <time-period-specification> The Volume Retention record defines the length of time that Bacula will guarantee that the Volume is not reused (i.e. recycled).
+As long as a Volume has the status Append, it will not be recycled even though the retention period may have expired, until the status is changed to some other status such as Full, Used, Purged, ...

+The retention period when applied starts at the time of the last write to the Volume.
+For a Volume to recycled, the volume must not have a status of Append and the retention period must have expired.
+Even in that case, the Volume will not be recycled if any other appendable Volume is available for the Job to complete.
+As noted above, the Volume status will be marked Purged by Bacula prior to it being recycled.

 Note, when all the File records have been removed that are on the Volume, the Volume will marked Purged (i.e. it has no more valid Files stored on it), and the Volume may be recycled even if the Volume Retention period has not expired.

 When this time period expires, and if AutoPrune is set to yes, and a new Volume is needed, but no appendable Volume is available, Bacula will prune (remove) Job records that are older than the specified Volume Retention period even if the Job or File retention has not been reached.
+Normally this should not happen since the Volume Retention period should always be set greater than the Job Retention period, which should be greater than the File Retention period.

 The Volume Retention period takes precedence over any Job Retention period you have specified in the Client resource.
 It should also be noted, that the Volume Retention period is obtained by reading the Catalog Database Media record rather than the Pool resource record.
-This means that if you change the VolumeRetention in the Pool resource record, you must ensure that the corresponding change is made in the catalog by using the update pool command.
+This means that if you change the VolumeRetention in the Pool resource record (in bacula-dir.conf), you must ensure that the corresponding change is made in the catalog by using the update pool command.
 Doing so will insure that any new Volumes will be created with the changed Volume Retention period.
 Any existing Volumes will have their own copy of the Volume Retention period that can only be changed on a Volume by Volume basis using the update volume command.